sachinlohith/ecs/README.md

 * Run through `$ python setup.py commands`

 ## Drawbacks
-- The system does not factor in the capacity of the elevators while assigning a new request.
+- The elevator control system does not consider the capacity of the elevator when processing a new pickup request.
 - Theoritically, there is a possibility of starvation in the system.
-To se this, consider a building with one elevator and infinite floors.
+To see this, consider a building with one elevator and infinite floors.
 The first person that gets in, goes up and the elevator keeps getting a pickup request for further up top.
-In such a case, a request from a lower floor will keep waiting in the system's queue and will never be assigned to an elevator.
+In such a case, a request from a lower floor will be waiting in the system's queue and will never be assigned to an elevator.